 Task-specific AI services and gRPC endpoints provide out-of-the-box, high-performance ASR, NLP, text-to-speech (TTS), and a wide range of computer vision AI services.
 All these AI services are trained with thousands of hours of public and internal datasets to reach high accuracy.
 You can start using the pretrained models or fine-tune them with your own dataset to further improve model performance

-Another main component is Riva Core, a component designed to enable you to create sophisticated, multimodal, conversational AI applications.
-It includes Riva Dialog Manager, which is responsible for the following tasks:
+Riva enables you to create sophisticated, multimodal, conversation AI applications.
+It includes the Riva dialog manager, which is responsible for the following tasks:

 - Context switching in conversations with multiple users

 - Dialog state tracking